bauzaar/gulp-zilla/README.md

 npm install git+ssh://git@github.com/gargoyl/gulp-fishbone.git
 ```

-Then you must create a gulpfile.js into your root folder like this example
+Then you must create a gulpfile.js into your root folder

 ```bash
 /*